NervosEducationHub/EducationHubArticles/what_is_a_partially_signed_bitcoin_transacion_(explainCKBot)/index.md

 ### Improved Interoperability

 PSBTs standardize how unsigned and partially signed transactions are handled, promoting greater interoperability between Bitcoin wallet software and hardware.
-This standardization ensures that transactions can be created on one wallet, signed on another, and broadcast from yet another without compatibility issues.
+This standardization ensures that transactions can be created by one wallet, signed on another, and broadcast from yet another without compatibility issues.
 This interoperability is crucial for integrating various Bitcoin services and tools, making it easier for users to switch between different wallets and platforms​​.

 ### Facilitating Complex Transactions